ttp0513/WebDevelopment/FrontEnd/100days-of-code/day-012/journal-12.md

 ```

 ### Object Methods
+#### Definition:
+ Object methods are functions that are associated with an object.
+They are defined as properties of an object and can access and manipulate the object's data.
+The this keyword inside the method refers to the object itself, enabling access to its properties.

 #### Difference between functions vs object methods:
 1. Functions are called by their name, while methods are called using dot notation on the object they belong to.